odea-project/qAlgorithms/report/discussion_tests.md

 While practices can be standardised, identification of errors with robust statistical methods is not easily realised once sample processing has been performed, especially after prolonged periods of time.
+Here, error prevention is the most sensible practice, strategies for which have been discussed by Schulze et.
+Al [https://doi.org/10.1016/j.trac.2020.116063] among others.
 On the other hand, data processing must be deterministic and fully quantifiable in order to enable automation.
 As such, it is a viable point for introducing measures of process quality